Scroll Down to Learn More

 WHAT'S ALL THIS ABOUT?

 Aston Students' Union is a democratic membership organisation.
 This means that it exists to serve its members (which are Aston students), and that members (also Aston students!) are elected to run it.
+By voting in the elections you can have a direct impact on how the SU is run!

-SO, CAN I BE ELECTED?
+CAN I VOTE?

 If you're an Aston student, then almost definitely.
 You must have opted in to Aston Students' Union membership - although if you haven't, or are unsure, you can check on opt in on MAP.
 There is no charge to be a member of Aston Students' Union.